chenxingqiang/secret-learn/doc/modules/linear_model.rst

 .. dropdown:: References

-  The following two references explain the iterations used in the coordinate descent solver of jax-sklearn, as well as the duality gap computation used for convergence control.
+  The following two references explain the iterations used in the coordinate descent solver of secret-learn, as well as the duality gap computation used for convergence control.

   * "Regularization Path For Generalized linear Models by Coordinate Descent",